The Bankrate promise

 There are multiple types of CDs.
 The standard CD – in which you deposit a fixed amount of money for a set term (such as six months, one year or three years) and receive a fixed interest rate – is the most popular type.
 Other types include no-penalty CDs, bump-up CDs and IRA CDs.

 Limits on how much you can save in a CD vary by financial institution.
 In addition, there are minimum deposit requirements of $10,000, $1,000, $500 or even $0, depending on the bank.

 Some institutions offer jumbo CDs that require a minimum of $100,000.
 If you’re considering depositing a sizable amount, pay attention to deposit insurance.
-CDs that are held at FDIC-insured banks or National Credit Union Administration (NCUA)-insured credit unions are insured up to $250,000.
-Any money in the CD above that threshold, whether it’s the deposited money or the interest earned on the account, would not be insured if the bank were to fail.
-If you’re in a position to save more than $250,000 in a CD, it is advisable to spread around the funds in CDs at separately chartered financial institutions.
+CDs that are held at FDIC-insured banks or National Credit Union Administration (NCUA)-insured credit unions are insured for up to $250,000, per depositor, per insured financial institution, for each account ownership category.
+Any money in the CD above that threshold, whether it’s the deposited money or the interest earned on the account, won’t be insured if the bank were to fail.
+If you’re in a position to save more than $250,000 in a CD, it’s advisable to spread around the funds in CDs at separately chartered financial institutions.

 How to open a CD